callmecavs/ajax-component/README.md

-# Pjax-component.js
+# pjax-component

-A lazy web component that loads HTML, CSS, and JS.
+A Web Component that lazy loads its content.